U.S.A.

 We get a great rockin soundtrack by many retro rock groups.

-It opens up with Kiss' classic "God of Thunder" when it shows the Myers house.
+It opens up with Kiss' classic "God of Thunder" when it shows the Myers house as I thought that this was a great kick ass feel to the beginning of the story here.

-Ahh yes we can't forget about Alice Cooper now with "Only Women Bleed" during a makeout scene involving Annie and Paul.
+Ahh yes we can't forget about Alice Cooper now with "Only Women Bleed" during a makeout scene involving Annie and Paul as this seemed to look necessary for what they were doing and gives it a total party type environment here.

 Better yet, we hear the punk rock band the Misfits with their song "Halloween II" during the sex scene between Lynda and Bob.
-We have lots more too.
-The soundtrack is a killer.
+The song has a good fast beat to what they were doing here in which is a compliment and making this moment a total kick ass feel.

 Ronnie White: [Michael walks in with mask on] Michael, take that thing off.